katjaq/BrainBoxTutorials/README.md

 It will be a project where we will be able to learn about our brain as much as about how to build comprehensive tutorials.
 We target video/screencast tutorials as well as clear short write ups supported by pictures on how to do certain things.

 Specific tutorials we would love to focus on could include:
-  How to check & fix automatically generated segmentations in large data sets with BrainBox
+ - How to check & fix automatically generated segmentations in large data sets with BrainBox
  - Segmentation sprint of the brain of a brain of a dolphin, including the step of surface reconstruction
  - How to get data from BrainBox and analyse it using python and the Jupyter notebook
+ - How to prepare your data for a BrainBox project

 #### Curious?